americocunhajr/HarvesterOpt/README.md

 * graph_contour_pnt.m         -- function to plot a contourmap and a given point
 * graph_binarymap.m           -- function to plot a binary contourmap

+Further details about can be seen in:

+*Americo Cunha Jr, Enhancing the performance of a bistable energy harvesting device via the cross-entropy method, 2020 https://hal.archives-ouvertes.fr/hal-01531845v2*

 ## Author:
 Americo Cunha (UERJ)